Rakshitha-Kotyan/Mark-Management-System/README.md

 # Student Mark Management System

-A comprehensive web application for managing student examination marks built with JSP, Servlets, and MySQL following MVC architecture principles.
+An easy-to-use web application designed to manage student exam marks efficiently.
+Built using JSP, Servlets, and MySQL, it follows the MVC architecture to ensure clean code structure and smooth functionality.

 ## 🚀 Features

-- **Complete CRUD Operations**: Add, Update, Delete, and Display student marks
-- **Advanced Search**: Search student records by ID
-- **Dynamic Reports**: Generate insightful reports including:
+- **Manage Student Marks**: Start by adding new student marks to the system
+- **Update Student Marks**: Edit the marks of existing students easily
+- **Delete Student Marks**: Remove a student's record using their ID
+- **Display All Marks**: View all student marks in a table format
+- **Generate Reports** based on different criteria:
-  - Students scoring above a certain threshold
+  - Show students scoring above a given mark
-  - Students filtered by subject
+  - List students by subject
-  - Top N students based on marks
+  - View top N students by marks
-- **Input Validation**: Both client-side (JavaScript) and server-side (Servlets)
+- **Input Checks**: Both client-side (JavaScript) and server-side (Servlet) validations
-- **Responsive UI**: Built with Bootstrap for a professional look across devices
-- **MVC Architecture**: Separation of concerns between model, view, and controller
+- **Responsive Design**: Looks great on all devices using Bootstrap
-- **MySQL Integration**: JDBC-based backend connectivity
+- **Database Integration**: Uses MySQL with JDBC for backend connectivity

 ## 📋 Prerequisites